BrandenLaCour/TheFloatLifeBlog/README.md

 Created for The Float Life to be able to write blog posts without needing to know how to code to update it!

-Utlitizing Gatsby, React, and Contentful as the CMS.
+Utlitizing Gatsby, GraphQL, React, and Contentful as the CMS.

 ## Website